Taking aim at the wino-higgsino plane with the LHC: Probing with multiple search strategies

 We now consider the LHC phenomenology of the light electroweakinos in our parameter space.
 While lightest neutralinos $\tilde{\chi}_1^0$ invariably appear in the detector as invisible particles, the charginos may decay visibly or invisibly.
-For small mass differences, the chargino decay proceeds through an off-shell $W$, $\tilde{\chi}^{\pm}_1\rightarrow\tilde{\chi}_1^0+W^{*}$.
+For small mass differences, the chargino decay proceeds through an off-shell $W$, $\tilde{\chi}^{\pm}_1\rightarrow\tilde{\chi}_1^0+W^{\pm *}$.
 Exactly how these decays appear in the detector, hence how best to probe the charginos experimentally, depends sensitively on the mass splitting.
-We identify three $\Delta m$ regimes, each best suited to a unique search strategy.
-In Figure \ref{fig:param_space_cartoon} we show the parameter space plane for higgsino- and wino-like LSPs with $M_1 = M_3= 5\,\text{TeV}$.
+We identify three $\Delta m$ regimes: \begin{enumerate} {(\Alph{enumi})} \item {Long-lived charginos, $\Delta m \lesssim 1$ GeV;} \item {Charginos making soft leptons, $\Delta m \gtrsim 4$ GeV; and} \item {Invisible charginos, $1 \lesssim \Delta m \lesssim 4$ GeV;} \end{enumerate} each best suited to a unique search strategy.
+In Figure \ref{fig:param_space_cartoon} we show the parameter space plane for higgsino- and wino-like LSPs with $M_1 = 5\,\text{TeV}$.
 In this plane we demarcate the chargino-neutralino mass splitting in order to sketch the parameter space best suited to the search strategies detailed below.
 We have also marked in orange the threshold above which the LSP is higgsino-like, which we define as greater than 96\% higgsino content.

+In the following discussion, we overview the search strategies in these three regimes.
+The details of the mono-boson search, which is our main result, will be explained in the next section.